 Gibraltar is small enough that reputation matters enormously.
 A poorly performing agent in a city of millions might survive on volume.
 In Gibraltar, word travels fast.
 Here is what to look for.

-• Strong tenant database.
-The best agents in Gibraltar maintain relationships with relocation companies, corporate HR departments and the finance and iGaming sectors.
-A good database means faster lets and better-quality tenants.
+- Strong tenant database.
+The best agents maintain relationships with relocation companies, corporate HR departments and the finance and iGaming sectors.
+BMI Group, for example, manages around 200 residential units and handles more than half of new residential developments on the Rock, giving it a tenant pipeline smaller operators cannot match.

-• Responsive communication.
+- Responsive communication.
 When a boiler breaks on a Friday evening, you need an agent who picks up the phone.
-Ask prospective agents about their response times and whether they have an out-of-hours emergency contact.
+Ask about response times and whether there is an out-of-hours emergency contact.

-• Transparent fee structure.
+- Transparent fee structure.
 If an agent is vague about fees or reluctant to put them in writing, move on.
-The best agents are upfront about every charge.

 Landlord Obligations You Cannot Delegate

-Using a letting agent does not remove your legal responsibilities as a landlord.
-Even with full management in place, the following obligations sit with you.
+Using a letting agent does not remove your legal responsibilities.
+Even with full management in place, the following obligations sit with you under the Landlord and Tenant Act 1983 (updated 2013) and related Gibraltar statutes.

-• Habitability standards.
-The property must be fit for human habitation.
-This includes functioning plumbing, electrical systems, heating and ventilation.
+- Habitability standards.
+The property must be fit for human habitation under Gibraltar's Housing Act 2007, covering functioning plumbing, electrical systems, heating and ventilation.
 Structural issues, damp and mould are your responsibility to resolve.

 For a full walkthrough of these requirements, see our landlord guide to renting out property in Gibraltar.